jbx-protocol/juice-docs-v1/protocol/contracts/or-controllers/jbcontroller/README.md

 ---
 description: >-
-  Stitches together funding cycles and treasury tokens, making sure all activity is accounted for and correct.
+  Stitches together funding cycles and community tokens, making sure all activity is accounted for and correct.
 ---